rolandtoth/Blog/input/dotnet-model-generator-with-mithril/index.md

 ## Extra features

+After having the application up and running more or less the way I wanted, I started to add some extra features.
+That was the fun part; I did this out of curiousity and I learned a lot of new stuff.
+In some cases I had to rewrite parts of the application as the implementation were less than optimal.

+### Animation

+When adding or removing a property there's a quick animation.
+I added this out of curiousity, which was easy by following the documentation.
+I like that Mithril doesn't try to reinvent the wheel, they suggest using CSS animation which is definitely the way to go.

+### Checking for duplicate properties

+In the Eleventy version you can add properties with the same name but here I wanted to eliminate this.
+If you try to type a name that already exists, the application warns you.
+I had to rewrite the implementation two times because at first I only checked the current input, but since each row's name could be modified anytime, all inputs should be checked all the time.
+That gave me a headache at first, but actually it was really easy to implement.
+They say Mithril is "less magic", so you have better knowledge of what's going on, and it's kinda true.
+But in other POV Mithril is "more magic" as it allows you to do things with a few lines of code.

+### Compact view mode

+When there are many properties, it's useful having a toggle button that collapses them to a single row, showing the property name only.
+I made this feature the Mithril way, though I could use a simple CSS checkbox-hack to achieve the same.

-### Syntax highlight
+### Drag-and-drop reorder

-The need of this feature emerged when I first got the rendered output and it was just pure text, which wasn't too readable and pretty.
-I added [Prism](https://prismjs.com/) which does the job very well.
+I was not sure whether to add this feature, but after I did it turned out that it was a must.
+I used the library [Dragula](https://bevacqua.github.io/dragula/) and after some fiddling around I could tweak it to my needs.
+First the outputs were reacting only when the user dropped a property at the end of the drag.
+Later I changed this to be "real-time", so as you drag a property to a new position, the outputs react immediately.
+Pure magic! :)

 ### Export and import

 I didn't plan to add import and export features but I soon realized that it's a must if I was to create a usable tool.
 The core of these features were easy to implement (just save data as JSON to a file, and replace the application's main data object with the new one).
 But I had trouble re-populating the input fields.
 Finally I managed to achieve this by modifying things a bit.
 By the time I implemented this I had a better knowledge of how Mithril works so it was easy to refactor.
 That's one beauty of Mithril: by being small and having just one way to do things you can easily add new features easily.

+### Icons

+Lastly I replaced the unicode icon characters with real SVG icons, using the [Feather](https://feathericons.com/) open source icons.
+Character icons looked less professional since I couldn't always find the right one, and they may look different in different browsers or operating systems.
+I created a JavaScript object for the icons I needed (values being the SVG files' contents) so I could add them to Mithril components like ```m.trust(Icons["plus-circle])```.
+This way I got inlined SVGs that I could easily style with CSS.

-### Drag-and-drop reorder
+### Input transformations

-I was not sure whether to add this feature, but after I did it turned out that it was a must.
-I used the library [Dragula](https://bevacqua.github.io/dragula/) and after some fiddling around I could tweak it to my needs.
-First the outputs were reacting only when the user dropped a property at the end of the drag.
-Later I changed this to be "real-time", so as you drag a property to a new position, the outputs react immediately.
-Pure magic! :)
+For consistency reasons I added input transformations like not allowing spaces in certain fields, or making values uppercase first or full uppercase.
+That was partly available in the Eleventy version as well but here I moved it to a next level.

+### Save current working set to localStorage

+This was one of the last things I added, and it was ridiculously easy because I had all the methods already at hand (actually it's exactly the same as the "Import" feature).
+When you reload the page, either intentionally or by mistake, your data won't be lost but re-set from localStorage.
+I also added a "Remove All" button so you can clear everything if you feel so.
+In fact I should have added this feature earlier so I could develop more easily.

+### Sort by name

+Another tiny but useful feature that was easy to add.
+It just sorts properties by name ascending, since I can't think of other kind of sorting is every needed here.

-### Animation
+### Syntax highlight

-I added this out of curiousity, which was easy by following the documentation.
-I like that Mithril doesn't try to reinvent the wheel, they suggest using CSS animation which is definitely the way to go.
+The need of this feature emerged when I first got the rendered output and it was just pure text, which wasn't too readable and pretty.
+I added [Prism](https://prismjs.com/) which does the job very well.

 ### Undelete

 Another convenience feature that was easy to add.
 When deleting a property and it had a non-empty property name, the application puts it to an array.
 When clicking on the undelete button the last item is re-added to the list of properties.

-### Input transformations

-For consistency reasons I added input transformations like not allowing spaces in certain fields, or making values uppercase first or full uppercase.
-That was partly available in the Eleventy version as well but here I moved it to a next level.

-### Compact view mode

-When there are many properties, it's useful having a toggle button that collapses them to a single row, showing the property name only.
-I made this feature the Mithril way, though I could use a simple CSS checkbox-hack to achieve the same.

-### Checking for duplicate properties

-In the Eleventy version you can add properties with the same name but here I wanted to eliminate this.
-If you try to type a name that already exists, the application warns you.
-I had to rewrite the implementation two times because at first I only checked the current input, but since each row's name could be modified anytime, all inputs should be checked all the time.
-That gave me a headache at first, but actually it was really easy to implement.
-They say Mithril is "less magic", so you have better knowledge of what's going on, and it's kinda true.
-But in other POV Mithril is "more magic" as it allows you to do things with a few lines of code.

 ## Drawbacks